Zain-ul-Hassan

-Zain-ul-Hassan (born 28 October 2000) is a Pakistani cricketer who plays professional cricket in England.
+Zain-ul-Hassan (born 28 October 2000) is a Pakistani-born English cricketer who plays professional cricket in Wales.
 His family moved to England when he was seven years old.
 He made his List A debut for Worcestershire against the West Indies A in a tri-series warm-up match on 19 June 2018.
 After playing for the South Asian Cricket Academy, he joined Glamorgan ahead of the 2023 county season.